Meet the Board

 Sonya Funna Evelyn, Adventist Development & Relief Agency International

-Sonya Funna Evelyn is currently the Director for the Program Technical Support Unit at ADRA International.
+Sonya Funna Evelyn is the Senior Director for Programs and Innovation at ADRA International.
 In this role, Sonya works with a team of technical experts in the design and backstopping of US government grants and in producing best practice products from across the ADRA network.
 Core sectors of focus include health, nutrition, water, hygiene and sanitation, agriculture and food security.
 Prior to joining ADRA in 2007, Sonya founded an HIV/AIDS education non-profit based in Washington, DC and worked on mental and reproductive health programs.
 Sonya holds a Master’s degree in Clinical Psychology from Pepperdine University and a Master’s in International Development from the George Washington University.

 Jeff Jordan, Population Reference Bureau